 There are certain factors that can increase the risk of developing womb cancer such as age, hormonal factors, obesity and lack of physical activity.
-Other medical conditions may cause an increased risk of pre-cancerous changes in the womb or womb cancer such as; thickening of the womb lining, diabetes, polycystic ovary symdrome.
+Other medical conditions may cause an increased risk of pre-cancerous changes in the womb or womb cancer such as; thickening of the womb lining, diabetes, polycystic ovary syndrome.
 An additional risk factor is current or previous use of Tamoxifen, a hormonal drug used to treat breast cancer.
-There are also some known genetic conditions that can increase the risk of womb cancer such as Lynch Syndrome, also known as HNPCC.
-(Macmillan, 2018) What are the signs and symptoms?
+There are also some known genetic conditions that can increase the risk of womb cancer such as Lynch Syndrome, also known as HNPCC or hereditary nonpolyposis colorectal cancer.
+(Macmillan, 2021)

+What are the signs and symptoms?

-The most common early presentation is unusual vaginal bleeding (Macmillan, 2018).
+The most common early presentation is unusual vaginal bleeding (Macmillan, 2021).
 This could be:

 - Post-menopausal bleeding

 - Bleeding in between periods

 - Heavier periods than usual

-- A watery or bloody vaginal discharge
+- A watery and pink or bloody vaginal discharge

 Other symptoms could include: